nwokocha4/nwokocha4/README.md

 Full Stake Web3 developer
 --------------

-I'm a full stake Web3 Developer, very familiar with languages like JavaScript, c and solidity.
+I'm a full stack Web3 Developer, very familiar with languages like JavaScript, c and solidity.

 * 🌍  I'm based in Nigeria
 * 🖥️  See my portfolio at [My portfolio](http://Netilfy.com/we)